 Comparables / Comparative Market Analysis (CMA): An analysis done to compare similar properties in the same market with the goal of understanding the value of the property and the rent that can be charged.

-Commercial Real Estate: Commercial real estate is the purchase and sale of commercial properties, such as office buildings, retail centers, industrial properties, or land to be developed into a commercial project in the future.
+Commercial Real Estate (CRE): Commercial real estate is the purchase and sale of commercial properties, such as office buildings, retail centers, industrial properties, or land to be developed into a commercial project in the future.

 Debt-to-Equity Ratio (D/E): A ratio that shows how much of a property an investor owns versus how much is owed on the mortgage.
-This is an important measure of ownership in a property.
+This is an important measure of ownership of a property.

 Debt-to-Income Ratio (DR, D:I): This ratio is used to measure a borrower’s ability to pay back the loan.
 It compares the monthly minimum debt payment to the borrower’s monthly income.